soxueren/atsd/administration/user-authentiication.md

 # User Authentication

 User authentication mechanisms implemented in Axibase Time Series Database specify the way users are granted access to protected application resources such as UI views and API URLs.

-The database supports the following authentication mechanisms:
+## Supported Authentication Mechanisms

-## Form-based Authentication for UI views
+### Form-based Authentication for UI views

-When an unauthenticated user requests access to a protected view, the server redirects the user to a login page containing username and password input fields.
-If the hashcode for the submitted password matches the stored hashcode for the specified username, the user is granted access.
+When an unauthenticated user requests access to a protected view in the user interface, the server redirects the user to a login page containing username and password input fields.

+The user is granted access if the submitted password hashcode matches the stored hashcode for the specified username.

-## Basic Authentication for API URLs
+### Basic Authentication for API URLs

-HTTP requests to an API URL are required to include ‘Authorization’ header, type Basic.\
+HTTP requests to an API URL are required to include **Authorization** header, type Basic.

 If the header is missing, the HTTP client is prompted to provide username and password.
 The API request is executed if the password hashcode matches the stored value.